On $\tau$-tilting finite simply connected algebras: Algebras with rectangle or triangle quiver

 \section{Algebras with rectangle or triangle quiver}

-In this section, we give several results towards our original motivations.
-We first recall the constructions of staircase algebras $\mathcal{A}(\lambda)$, which are parameterized by a partition $\lambda$ and introduced by Boos \cite{B-staircase}.
-As we will show below, one can see that an algebra presented by a rectangle quiver with all possible commutativity relations, is actually a staircase algebra $\mathcal{A}(\lambda)$ with $\lambda=(m^n)$.
-Similarly, we introduce the shift-staircase algebra $\mathcal{A}^s(\lambda^s)$ as a generalization of algebras presented by triangle quivers.
+In this section, we first recall the constructions of staircase algebras $\mathcal{A}(\lambda)$ introduced by Boos \cite{B-staircase}, which are parameterized by partitions $\lambda$.
+As we will show below, an algebra presented by a rectangle quiver with all possible commutativity relations is actually a staircase algebra $\mathcal{A}(\lambda)$ with $\lambda=(m^n)$.
+Similarly, we introduce the shifted-staircase algebra $\mathcal{A}^s(\lambda^s)$ as a generalization of algebras presented by triangle quivers.